mollyim/mollyim-android/README.md

 There are two flavors to choose from download: **Molly** or **Molly-FOSS**.
 Learn the differences [below](#free-and-open-source) and download the right one for you.

-Staging releases are also available to download for developing or testing purposes.
+Pre-releases are also available to download for development or beta testing.

 ## Features

 Molly has unique features compared to Signal:

 - Protects database with [passphrase encryption](https://github.com/mollyim/mollyim-android/wiki/Data-Encryption-At-Rest)
-- Locks down the app automatically after you go a certain time without unlocking your device
+- Locks down the app automatically
 - Securely shreds sensitive data from RAM
+- Permits to block unknown senders
 - Allows you to delete contacts and stop sharing your profile
 - Clears call notifications together with expiring messages
 - Disables debug logs